One minute, Instagram is giving you all you ever dreamed of in terms of followers, clicks and engagement.

 There needs to be a key message behind every photo that you post as well as takeaways for your audience.

 And try not to post for the sake of posting.
-Instead, follow the “less is more” rule for optimum success.
+Instead, follow the “quality over quantity” rule to ensure your content is always valuable.

 4. Optimise Your Caption With Relevant Hashtags